JosephWardDotTech/josephwarddottech.github.io/projects.md

 Software Tester for the Tools Platform project of a Building Materials Company.

 Development, testing, and release of a new, global application.
-Refactoring of existing software into a unified "Tools Platform" to benefit future development.
+Refactoring existing components into a unified library to benefit future development.

 *Technologies used: C#, TypeScript, Azure Pipelines, Cypress, Enzyme, React, React Testing Library, Selenium, Specflow, Playwright*